crystallabs/crysterm/README.md

 display = C::Display.new # Becomes the first/global display
 screen = C::Screen.new # Assumes argument `display: Display.global`

+# Optionally, you can include widgets in the current namespace:
+# include Crysterm::Widgets

 hello = C::Widget::Box.new \
   name: "helloworld box", # Symbolic name
   top: "center",          # Can also be 10, "50%", or "50%+-10"